 For students in the metro area, Minneapolis Adult Education has trained staff and equipment to successfully serve students with vision loss or blindness.
 Contact Minneapolis directly at:

 Minneapolis Adult Education

 Minneapolis, MN 55407

-For students outside the metro area, PANDA can provide referrals, phone/email support, assistive technology loans and how-to guides to successfully serve students with vision loss and blindness.
+For students in greater Minnesota, PANDA can provide referrals, phone/email support, assistive technology loans and how-to guides to successfully serve students with vision loss and blindness.
+Click here to go to the Forms page.
+Click on the Intake for Students with Vision Loss and Blindness to gather information about student support needs and accommodations.
 For assistance, click here to email PANDA or call (763) 504-4095.